Analytic genericity of diffusing orbits in a priori unstable Hamiltonian systems: Introduction

 In particular, the geometric mechanism developed in \cite{Gidea_Delallave_seara2020} requires almost no information of the inner dynamics on the NHIM.
 Only recurrence of the motion in the NHIM is needed, and it is automatically satisfied in the Hamiltonian case by Poincar\'e recurrence theorem if the motions in the NHIM are bounded (Of course, if the motions in the NHIM are not bounded, one has diffusion in the NHIM!).

 The main hypothesis of the mechanism of \cite{Gidea_Delallave_seara2020} is some explicit transversality conditions, which are implied by checking that some Melnikov-type functions have non-degenerate critical points.
 Sometimes the dynamics of a single scattering map may have difficulties moving long distances.
 But if several scattering maps are available, one can iterate these scattering maps to find large scale motions.
-For applications of the mechanism of \cite{Gidea_Delallave_seara2020_skip} in Celestial mechanics see e.g. \cite{CGD_Arnold2017, DKDS_global2019}.
+For applications of the mechanism of \cite{Gidea_Delallave_seara2020_skip} in celestial mechanics see e.g. \cite{CGD_Arnold2017, DKDS_global2019}.

 Another mechanism assuming mainly recurrence -- but assuming some separation of time scales appears in \cite{Gidea_dlL2017}.
 Geometric methods that use NHIM but assume that there are some other invariant objects in the NHIM (e.g secondary tori) appear in \cite{DLS2000, DLS2003, DLS2006,Delshams_Huguet2009, DLS2006orbits,DHLS2008,DLS2016} and applications to celestial mechanics and other concrete models appear in \cite{Delshams_Huguet2009,FGKR_2016_Kirkwood, Dels_Scha18}.
 Another important geometric method based on separatrix maps to study Arnold diffusion can be found in \cite{Treschev2002Trajectories,Treschev2004,Treschev2012}, \emph{etc}.
 It is worth mentioning that the variational method is also an effective approach to study the diffusion problem.
 The techniques and ideas developed by J. Mather \cite{Mather1993, Mather2003} have significant influence.
-Applying global variational methods to convex Hamiltonian systems, several authors have established the genericity in the $C^r$-differentiable topology, see \cite{Cheng_Yan2004,Bernard2008,Cheng_Yan2009,KZ2015,Cheng2019,Bernard_Kaloshin_Zhang2016,Cheng_Xue2015,KZ_book2020}.
-Note, however that in some of these papers, the notion of genericity is redefined and that, of course, convexity is not generic in the standard sense.
+Applying global variational methods to convex Hamiltonian systems, several authors have established the genericity in the $C^r$-differentiable topology, see \cite{Cheng_Yan2004,Bernard2008,Cheng_Yan2009,KZ2015,Cheng2017_DoubleResonace,Cheng2019,Bernard_Kaloshin_Zhang2016,Cheng_Xue2015,KZ_book2020}.
+Note, however that in some of these papers, the notion of genericity is redefined and that, of course, a convexity condition is needed.

 This paper does not aim to review the rich history on this very active area.
 There are many other related works, we mention here \cite{Bolotin_Treschev1999,Bessi_Chierchia_Valdinoci01,BB2002, Cr2003,LM2005,Gelfreich_Turaev2008,KLS2014, Xue2014,Gidea_dlL2017,GKZ2016,Marco2016Arnold,Chen_Cheng2017,Dels_Scha18,Gelfreich_Turaev2017} and references therein.